 A classic, physically imposing Colombian striker known for his aerial dominance, penalty-box instincts, and crucial goals in high-pressure continental finals.

-Miguel Borja is a throwback number nine, a striker who lives for the chaos of the six-yard box.
-His career has been a tour of South American football, marked by prolific scoring spells and a penchant for delivering on the biggest stages.
-After early years in Colombia, he truly announced himself in Argentina with Atlético Junior, where his powerful heading ability and cool finishing made him a fan idol.
-Borja's reputation as a big-game player was cemented in the Copa Libertadores, where he scored decisive goals in finals, first for Junior and later for Palmeiras in Brazil, becoming a key figure in their continental triumph.
-While a move to Europe with Palmeiras didn't lead to a sustained stay, he remained a constant goal threat back in Colombia and for the national team, where his physical presence offers a different dimension.
-His journey continues in the Middle East, but his legacy in South American club football is secure.
+Miguel Borja scored decisive goals in Copa Libertadores finals for Atlético Junior and later for Palmeiras in Brazil.
+The Colombian striker lives for the chaos of the six-yard box, using powerful heading and cool finishing.
+After early years in Colombia, he announced himself in Argentina with Atlético Junior.
+Borja became a key figure in Palmeiras' continental triumph.
+A move to Europe with Palmeiras did not lead to a sustained stay.
+He remained a constant goal threat back in Colombia and for the national team, where his physical presence offers a different dimension.
+His journey continues in the Middle East.

 1981–1996